flpezet/analytics-readings/README.md

 ### Analytics Skills
   * [One analyst's guide for going from good to great](https://blog.getdbt.com/one-analysts-guide-for-going-from-good-to-great/)
   * [Suceeding as the first data person in a small company/startup](https://towardsdatascience.com/succeeding-as-a-data-scientist-in-small-companies-startups-92f59e22bd8c).
 A must read for anyone working in data even in a big company.
   * [Prioritizing data science work](https://towardsdatascience.com/prioritizing-data-science-work-936b3765fd45).
-Too much engineers like building ivory towers.
+Too many engineers like building ivory towers.
 Make sure you don't fall in the trap.

 ### Data Warehousing